mustafa1728/WLSegNet/README.md

 # WLSegNet

-This is the official code for "A Language-Guided Benchmark for Weakly Supervised Open Vo- cabulary Semantic Segmentation".
+This is the official code for "A Language-Guided Benchmark for Weakly Supervised Open Vocabulary Semantic Segmentation".

 <p align="center">
   <img src="assets/setting.png" width="80%"/><br>